-ENVIRONMENTAL CHEMISTRY WITH LAB
+ENVIRONMENTAL CHEMISTRY WITH LAB 6CR

-This is a continuation of ENV 162 General Chemistry with progressive instruction in laboratory methods; chemical calculations; properties of solutions, acids and bases; and an introduction to organic chemistry.
+This is a continuation of ENV 162 General Chemistry with progressive instruction in laboratory methods, chemical calculations, properties of solutions, acids and bases, and an introduction to organic chemistry

-RURAL TECHNOLOGIES
+RURAL TECHNOLOGIES 4CR

-Explores potential job areas in which the student might seek employment.
+Explore potential job areas in which the student might seek employment.
 The rural aspect examines agriculture, forestry, fish and wildlife.

-Prerequisite(s): Successful completion of all ENV 100-level courses, except ENV 134.
+Prerequisite: Successful completion of all ENV 100-level courses, except ENV 134.